aftab-s/computron-terraform/S3/README.md

 ## 🔧 Customization

 To customize the S3 bucket:
-1. Edit `terraform.tfvars` with your values
+1. Edit `terraform.tfvars` with your values so that you have the name you prefer
 2. Add additional bucket features as required

 This example demonstrates S3 bucket provisioning with Terraform.